ENZ0g/goinfre/README.md

 # goinfre

-To start using: clone the repo in the folder in your account (for example ~/), move to this folder and:
+To start using: clone the repo in the folder in your account (for example ~/), `cd` to this folder and:

 ```shell
 chmod +x install.sh; ./install.sh